Legal tender: El Salvador

-In June 2021, El Salvador became the first country to accept Bitcoin as legal tender, after the Legislative Assembly had voted 62–22 to pass a bill submitted by President Nayib Bukele classifying the cryptocurrency as such.
+In 2001, El Salvador's government ceased issuing the Salvadoran colón and began using the US dollar as the country's primary legal tender currency.
+Although the colón has remained legal tender, it is no longer in circulation.
+In June 2021, El Salvador's Legislative Assembly and president Nayib Bukele passed the Bitcoin Law, classifying bitcoin as legal tender.
+Under the law, both bitcoin and the US dollar were legal tender.
+In February 2025, El Salvador's government removed bitcoin's legal tender status, following pressure from the International Monetary Fund.

 Eurozone

 Euro coins and banknotes became legal tender in most countries of the Eurozone on 1 January 2002.
 Although one side of the coins is used for different national marks for each country, all coins and all banknotes are legal tender throughout the eurozone.
 Although some eurozone countries do not put 1 cent and 2 cent coins into general circulation (prices in those countries are by general understanding always rounded to whole multiples of 5 cent), 1 cent and 2 cent coins from other eurozone countries remain legal tender in those countries.

 Council Regulation (EC) No 974/98 limits the number of coins that can be offered for payment to fifty.
 Governments that issue the coins must establish the euro as the only legal tender.
 Due to variations on the legislative meaning of legal tender in various member states and the ability of contract law to overrule the status of legal tender, it is possible for merchants to choose to refuse to accept euro banknotes and coins within specific countries within the Eurozone.
 For example, the Netherlands, Italy, Belgium, Finland, and Ireland have de jure or de facto removed the use of 1 cent and 2 cent coins and adopted cash rounding to the nearest multiple of 5 cents.
 National laws may also impose restrictions as to maximal amounts that can be settled by coins or notes.

-Kosovo and Montenegro, which are not members of the European Union and the Eurozone and do not have a formal monetary agreement with the EU, unilaterally adopted the euro in 2002 as their de facto domestic currency to ensure monetary stability and to continue to avoid the high/hyper inflation seen in preceding decades: this means that the euro is not a legal tender there, however it is treated as such by the government and the people.
+Kosovo and Montenegro, which are not members of the European Union and the Eurozone and do not have a formal monetary agreement with the EU, unilaterally adopted the euro in 2002 as their de facto domestic currency to ensure monetary stability and to continue to avoid the high inflation seen in preceding decades: this means that the euro is not a legal tender there, but it is treated as such by the government and the people.

 France

 Legal tender was enacted the first time for gold and silver coins in the French Penal Code of 1807 (art.
 475, 11°).
 In 1870, legal tender was extended to all notes of the Banque de France.
 Anyone refusing such coins for their whole value would be prosecuted (French Penal Code art.
 R. 642–3).

+France adopted the euro in 1999.